×

 When we asked people what advice they would give someone preparing to move to China, they said:

 "Before moving to China, expats should take the time to research the language, laws, customs, and visa requirements.
 They should also research the cities they might be living in, to learn about the cost of living, availability of housing, and other pertinent details.
 It may be beneficial to have access to or create a social or professional network prior to making the move.
-Additionally, expats should familiarize themselves with medical and medical insurance options, in case of any medical or health issues," said one expat in China.
+Additionally, expats should familiarize themselves with medical and medical insurance options, in case of any medical or health issues," remarked one expat who made the move to China.

 How do I find a place to live in China?